Use our A-Z guide as a quick reference tool to help you understand the technical terms used by Pension Schemes.

 An Independent Financial Advisor (IFA) is authorised to give advice.
 Usdaw have an affinity partnership with a company of financial advisers who trade under the name of the Lighthouse Group.

-See our Pensions Guide, pg 39 for more information about getting financial advice.
+See our Pensions Guide for more information about getting financial advice.